rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 `list o`     | list
 `iterator o` | iterator

-There are some exceptions:

-* An operation `x?` checks if `x` can be determined as `true` or not.
-* An operation `x*` generates an iterator from `x`.

 With a Binary Operator, the folloiwing rules are applied.

-* If both of left or right value are of scholar species, the result becomes a scholar.
+* If both of left and right values are of scholar species, the result becomes a scholar.
 * If either of left or right value is of iterator species, the result becomes an iterator.
 * Otherwise, the result becomes a list.

+Below is a summary table:

 Operation             | Result
 ----------------------|----------------